chavarera/PythonScript/FileHandeling/WriteContetToFile.md

 **1.x**
 - Exclusive create.
-- will create a file, returns an error if the file exist.
+- will create a file, returns an error if the file exists.

 **1.a**
 - Append mode.